matibbb232/flask-task-list/README.md

 # Simple Task List Application using Python and Flask

 This is a simple task list application built using Python and Flask.
 It allows users to create multiple task lists with different names and manage tasks for each of them.
-Could be used as TODO list or for tracing items.
+Could be used as TODO list or for tracking items.
 Currently, there's no authentication added, and the frontend is very basic.

 ## Features